culturesofknowledge/site-edit/README.md

 Make changes directly in the database.

 Use the tweaker code to make changing options easier.
-Some exmaples:
+Some examples:

 To connect to the tweaker
 ```python